 If you take a look at the anchor text we chose for the “How to Improve Google Rankings: 10 Tried and Tested Ways,” you can see how each relates to the content of the article.

 Each phrase tells the reader what they can expect to learn about by clicking the link.
 It’s that kind of relevance that helps boost the rankings of this article.
 Everything is related to the content and relevant for search engine crawlers.
-The same is not true for the anchor text in “The Beginner's Guide to Rich Snippets for 2020.”
+The same is not true for the anchor text in “The Beginner's Guide to Rich Snippets.”

 When you’re thinking about how to maximize the SEO impact of your anchor text, it all comes back to relevancy.
 You want to make sure that each link you include is germane to the content you’re directing visitors to.